Can the Scrum Master and the Product Owner be the Same Person?

 “The Scrum Team consists of one Scrum Master, one Product Owner, and Developers.”

 Scrum Guide is not very outright about whether a person can or should be allowed to play both roles in the scrum team.
-Let us focus on the core question now:
+So let us focus on the core question now:

 In my opinion, two different professionals should shoulder these two different roles.
 There are numerous valid reasons, and I discuss a few of those in this blog.
 The Product Owner invests time in determining what is required to be built or not be built.
 The process does not involve the Scrum Team’s capabilities.
-His/Her focus is prioritising the customers, unlike the focus area of a Scrum Master, whose focus is to ensure that the Scrum Framework is understood and enacted well by everyone in the organisation.
+Their focus is prioritising the customers, unlike the focus area of a Scrum Master.
+His focus is to ensure that the Scrum Framework is understood and enacted well by everyone in the organisation.

 The Product Owner determines what products are needed to be built, while the Scrum Master focuses on teamwork required to build the product.

 Each role needs a dedicated commitment.

 Think about this – the accountability associated with each of the roles would certainly be undermined when the same person manages the responsibilities of both.
 As per the Scrum Guide, a Product Owner is a person who maximises the value of a specific product.
 When the product cannot get customers’ attention in the target market or generate a set revenue goal, the Product Owner is held accountable.
 They have to counter all the issues and improve them.